Key Takeaways

 Optimal range for most adults

-Factors That Affect Your Ideal Temperature
+Factors That Shift Your Number

-- Age: Older adults often prefer slightly warmer (65-68°F)
+- Age: Older adults tend to need it slightly warmer — 65-68°F is common

 "For every degree the room temperature rises above 65°F, the odds of poor sleep increase by about 2%."

-— Sleep Medicine Research, 2019
+— Haghayegh et al., Sleep Medicine Reviews, 2019

 03 Why Cooling Works